SF's Terms and Conditions of Carriage

 10.3 Service standards of international shipments shall be subject to local pickup and delivery service standards at the place of the receiver.
 Value-added service shall be purchased separately if needed, including but not limited to signature for acceptance by the receiver.

-11 Shipment Protection Plus and Secured Express Service
+11 Shipment Protection Plus Service

 12 Circumstances beyond SF’s Control